-The police department should modify its general orders to include OPD officers will not respond with Immigration and Customs Enforcement (ICE) unless they are called to the location.
+The department should modify its general orders to include OPD officers will not respond with ICE unless they are called to the location.
+The policy should be adopted to reduce the appearance that OPD is working with ICE.
+The new general order would not prohibit OPD from responding.